matthieuriolo/rivetsjs-stdlib/README.md

 ### Comparison

 #### isEqual
-Returns the true if the target and the first parameter are equal
+Returns true if the target and the first parameter are equal

 - target: any
 - parameter val: any
 - return: bool

 #### isLess
-Returns the true if the target is smaller as first parameter.
+Returns true if the target is smaller as first parameter.
 Both values will be converted to a numeric representation

 - target: any
 - parameter val: any
 - return: bool

 #### isGreater
-Returns the true if the target is greater as first parameter.
+Returns true if the target is greater as first parameter.
 Both values will be converted to a numeric representation

 - target: any
 - parameter val: any
 - return: bool

 #### isLessEqual
-Returns the true if the target is smaller or is equal to the first parameter.
+Returns true if the target is smaller or is equal to the first parameter.
 Both values will be converted to a numeric representation

 - target: any
 - parameter val: any
 - return: bool

 #### isGreaterEqual
-Returns the true if the target is greater or is equal to the first parameter.
+Returns true if the target is greater or is equal to the first parameter.
 Both values will be converted to a numeric representation

 - target: any
 - parameter val: any